Yskaa91/e-inkDashboardExtended/README.md

 * True wind through ground (GWA)
 * none

 The default value is the Apparent wind.
+Wind angle data is smoothed to avoid excessive jerking of the indicator on slow e-ink displays.

 ### Navigation
 If there is information about the next navigation point, a direction indicator to that point will be displayed.
 If specified in the application configuration - the distance to a point will be displayed in one corner of the screen.